Minimum requirement:

 The distribution is based on an annual license leasing.
 Multi-year leasing is available.
 Please contact fastrad@trad.fr for a quotation request.

 The number of people using the same license is not limited.
-The software can be installed on multiple computers, however only the dongle / USB key holder can run it.
-One FASTRAD® license can be shared between several users, but only one can use it at a time.
+The software can be installed on multiple computers, however only the dongle / USB key holder can activate the license.

-FASTRAD® interface is available in English and French.
+FASTRAD® interface is available in English.

 No limitation